Reversing Pre-Diabetes With A Plant Based Diet. Stephen Rocked It! + Steel Cut Oats With Date Syrup Recipe

 If you know anyone who would benefit from hearing about Stephen’s story, will you share this post with them?

-If you’re ready to turn your life around by changing how you eat, check out our weekly Plant Fueled Meal Plans for a ton of inspiration.
+If you’re ready to turn your life around by changing how you eat, check out our weekly Plant Fueled Meal Plans for a ton of inspiration and plant based recipes.
+All you have to do is follow along!

 Today’s recipe is in the same category as unicorns and miracles.